 Ultimately the Forma Plynna experience delivers more often than not.
 The only real disadvantage is that is somewhat boxed-in, which is a relatively minor issue that a lot of people may not even notice.

 Zazoo is arguably Wrocław’s most established beach bar having already been in place for 3 consecutive summers.

 As you’d expect, the bar’s location nearby the zoo means the place is popular with families at the weekends.
 Even so, with a live dj and plenty of concerts and other attractions, Zazoo comfortably attracts a disparate crowd of people from different age groups.

-The beach bar has grown in size and scope since it started back in 2016, and it now incorporates a seperate food zone where grilled meat dishes and pizza are available.
+The beach bar has grown in size and scope since it started back in 2016, and it now incorporates a separate food zone where grilled meat dishes and falafel are available.

 The seats laid out on the grassy hill in front of Zazoo’s bar and stage also help to create an amphitheater-like backdrop for the concerts the beach bar host.